Illusion vs. Reality: How’s Your Reality Testing?

 In fact, the root cause of most miscommunication is a disconnect between external reality and our internal perception of it.

-One of the biggest illusions about life that I have personally experienced is that excelling academically is of the utmost importance.
+One of the biggest illusions about life I have personally experienced is that excelling academically is paramount.

 As in really, really the most important thing.

-And, if we’re being honest, concern because she is my mini-me.
+And, if we’re being honest, I am concerned because she is my mini-me.

 Did I get straight A’s in high school?
 Yes.